Nancy Pelosi’s Impeachment Dress Makes a Dramatic Return

 This was not the first time Pelosi had to suit up for such an event.
 In December 2019, Trump was impeached in the House for abuse of power and obstruction of Congress.
 Pelosi put on the same black suit with three-quarter sleeves and collar necklace for both occasions.
 This news was reported by MSNBC and confirmed by the speaker’s office.

-Pelosi said back in 2019 then impeachment was, “no cause for joy.
+Pelosi said back in 2019 that impeachment was “no cause for joy.
 This is a sad time for our country.”
-So her mourning suit matched the moment—and so it is again today.
+So her mourning suit matched the moment—and so it does again today.

 The outfit also silently injected just the right amount of sartorial drama into an already dramatic day.
 Pelosi has proven herself a master of such fashion moments, as when she wore that red MaxMara coat in 2019 to meet with Trump over a potential government shutdown (key accessory: Armani sunglasses).
 The photographs went so viral, and people adored the look so much, MaxMara brought the coat out of retirement.